canokeys/canokey-documentation/content/userguide/OATH.md

 Then you'll see all your OATH tokens listed.

-## Firmware version older than 1.5 (for example, CanoKey epoxy editions)
+## Firmware version older than 1.5 (for example, CanoKey epoxy edition)

 You should use [CanoKey Web Console](https://console.canokeys.org) on a Chromium-based web browser to configure OATH.